STS Chapter 1: Introduction to Science and Technology and Society

 Science and technology go hand-in-hand.
 New discoveries lead to better tools, and better tools help make new discoveries.
 Technoscience refers to the merging of scientific research with technological development, highlighting their interdependence.

-- Example: Research on soil health leads to better fertilizers and farming methods, which in turn improve crop yields.
+- Agriculture Example: Research on soil health leads to better fertilizers and farming methods, which in turn improve crop yields.

-- Example: The use of research to create high-yield crop seeds that are resistant to pests and diseases demonstrates how scientific advancements directly lead to technological innovations in agriculture.
+- Agriculture Example: The use of research to create high-yield crop seeds that are resistant to pests and diseases demonstrates how scientific advancements directly lead to technological innovations in agriculture.

 5. Thinking About Risks and Ethics